GenCompositor: Generative Video Compositing with Diffusion Transformer

 For quantitative evaluation, we use four ablation settings, together with ``fullmodel'', to realize video harmonization and trajectory-controlled video generation, respectively.
-Related test data is the same as Sec.~\ref{subsec:comphar} and Sec.~\ref{subsec:compdrag}.
+Related test data is the same as Sect.~\ref{subsec:comphar} and Sect.~\ref{subsec:compdrag}.
 As shown in Tab.~\ref{tab:abla1}, ``fullmodel'' outperforms all ablation settings on all metrics.
 We believe this objectively demonstrates the significance of each component in our method.